Whizzo123/Defaced/README.md

 Put stuff in folders based on purpose

 Fix layout crash:-
-Delete current layout under Library folder in "...SpookGameJam\Library\CurrentLayout-default.dwlt" Create another empty project in unity then close it
+Delete current layout under Library folder in "...UkieGameJam2020Project\Library\CurrentLayout-default.dwlt" Create another empty project in unity then close it
 Go into that empty projects library folder and copy its current layout tile (NewUnityProject\Library\CurrentLayout-default.dwlt)
 Paste this file back into SpookGameJam\Library folder then restart unity and the issue should be fixed